Combined Surgical Approach for the Treatment of Septal Deviation, Nasal Polyposis, and Alar Collapse

 Is endoscopic sinus surgery a difficult procedure?

 Endoscopic sinus surgery is a safe procedure when performed by experienced surgeons.
 Because it is performed through the nose, there are no external facial incisions.
 Postoperative recovery is generally rapid.
+As the number of affected sinuses increases, the duration of endoscopic sinus surgery may increase and the surgery may become more complicated.
+The CT scans I've shared with you here show soft tissue thickening in both ethmoid sinuses, mucosal thickening, particularly in the left maximal sinus, and polyps in various areas within the nose.

 Do these types of combined nose surgeries also provide aesthetic results?

 Yes.
 When functional surgeries (septum and valve repair) and cosmetic surgery (septorhinoplasty) are performed in the same session, both healthier breathing and a natural appearance are achieved.
+In the patient I've shared with you in this article, the collapsed nasal wings were corrected, the nose was reshaped, and the sinuses were made more functional.
+A surgical procedure was planned for both functional and aesthetic purposes.

 What changes may occur in the patient's quality of life after surgery?